Certificado Empadronamiento (register in your town)

 Renewal of Empadronamiento

-If you are in one of the following situations, you will not need to periodically renew your empadronamiento:
+If you find yourself in any of the situations listed below, you will not be required to renew your empadronamiento periodically.

 • Citizen of a country of the European Union